GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Related Work

-Modeling feature interactions is the key to success of predictive analytics and therefore extensively studied in the literature.
-FM~\cite{rendle2010factorization} learns pairwise feature interactions from vector inner products.
-Afterwards, different variants of FM have been proposed.
-Field-aware factorization machine (FFM) \cite{juan2016field} considers the field information and introduces field-aware embedding.
-AFM~\cite{xiao2017attentional} considers the weight of different second-order feature interactions.
-However, these approaches can only model second-order interaction which is not sufficient.
+Modelling feature interactions is a crucial aspect of predictive analytics and has been widely studied in the literature.
+FM~\cite{rendle2010factorization} is a popular method that learns pairwise feature interactions through vector inner products.
+Since its introduction, several variants of FM have been proposed, including field-aware factorization machine (FFM)~\cite{juan2016field} which takes into account field information and introduces field-aware embeddings, and AFM~\cite{xiao2017attentional}, which considers the weight of different second-order feature interactions.
+FmFM~\cite{sun2021fm2} modelled the interactions of field pairs as a matrix and utilized a kernel product to capture field interactions.
+However, these approaches are limited to modelling second-order interactions, which may not be sufficient in some cases.